 Great for size and stability but would definitely recommend the non-zip version, as this will likely be the first zipper in my setup to go.

-Sits underneath the thermos in a stem bag.
 I use this for grocery shopping before I pack items onto the bike (or into the backpack if I'm desparate for space).

 No down, just the sheet - if I need head warmth, I use my beanie for first layer, and down jacket for second.